Police Shooting

-On Friday, Jan.
-11, at around 10:30 am it was announced there had been a police shooting at Cascade Middle School, but that no students were harmed.
+Late on the morning of Friday, Jan.
+11, it was announced there had been a police shooting at Cascade Middle School, but that no students were harmed.

 Over the weekend more information trickled out.
-Charlie Landeros, a well-known University of Oregon student activist and a person of color, was the person who had been shot.
+Charlie Landeros, a well-known former University of Oregon student activist and a person of color, was the person who had been shot.

-Landeros was a military veteran and a founder of Community Armed Self-Defense, a group that sought to create a safe place to build “knowledge, ability and will to defend ourselves and our community,” according to its website, which has been taken down since his death.
+Landeros was a military veteran and a founder of Community Armed Self-Defense, a group that sought to create a safe place to build “knowledge, ability and will to defend ourselves and our community,” according to its website, which has been taken down since their death.

 Police allege in a release that Landeros pulled out a gun while being escorted off campus.
 There have been reports that Landeros, who used they/them/their pronouns, was killed in front of their daughter, but Eugene Weekly has not been able to confirm or refute that account, and neither has the lawyer for the family, Lauren Regan of the Civil Liberties Defense Center (CLDC), where Landeros was a volunteer.

-At a recent press conference, Regan said Landeros was called to the campus regarding a custody issue over his daughter.
+At a recent press conference, Regan said Landeros was called to the campus regarding a custody issue over their daughter.

 In a November 2018 Facebook post, Landeros writes, “Stop asking me why I carry a gun.
 If you haven’t ever felt targeted in this town it’s because you are privileged.”

-He continues in the post, asking people to attend a training or to support the group: “Eugene is not safe.
+They continue in the post, asking people to attend a training or to support the group: “Eugene is not safe.
 Oregon is not safe.
 America is not safe.
 We must be able to defend ourselves.
 At Community Armed Self-Defense we have dedicated ourselves to arming and training all marginalized people who come to us.”

 CLDC posted a memorial of Landeros, who was 30.
 “The biggest thing is trying to figure out how to live without my older sibling, my lifelong support,” brother Joseph Landeros says in the memorial.
 “Charlie has always been there for me when I needed them, but never again.
 I have accepted this, but I still don’t know how to go from here.”